onurqnel/MyCSJourney/src/content/posts/LinearAlgebra.md

 ---

 ### Matrix Addition
-Addition and subtraction can only be performed between **matrices of the same size** which means, the matrices must have the **same number of rows and columns**.
+Addition and subtraction can only be performed between matrices of the same size which means, the matrices must have the same number of rows and columns.
 1. **Addition is commutative:** $$ A + B = B + A $$
 2. **Addition is associative:** $$ (A + B) + C = A + (B + C) $$
 3. **Scalars Over Matrix Addition**